 Q. What does my organisation need to do if we are interested in introducing the Guaranteed Interview Scheme?

-We would encourage any NHS organisations to proactively attract more disabled people into their workforce by introducing a guaranteed interview scheme.
-This could also be part of the organisation’s commitment to the Disability Confident accreditation.
-Organisations implementing the scheme should include the Guaranteed Interview Scheme in their recruitment policies, and ensure that disabled people progress to interview if they meet the essential criteria for the post.
-Advertising the Guaranteed Interview Scheme on the trust’s website would also mean that disabled people know that the trust operates the scheme.
+We would encourage any NHS trusts to proactively attract more disabled people into their workforce by introducing a guaranteed interview scheme.
+This could also be part of the trust’s commitment to Disability Confident.
+Trusts implementing Disability Confident should include the Guaranteed Interview Scheme in their recruitment policies and ensure that disabled people progress to interview if they meet the essential criteria for the post.
+Advertising the Guaranteed Interview Scheme on the trust’s website is also a clear signal that the trust is committed to recruiting disabled people.

 Q. Will the CQC be assessing the WDES in relation to the well led domain?

-Discussions will be taking place with the CQC, with a view to assessing the WDES as part of the well led domain, as with the WRES.
-Until this is agreed, the CQC will not be formally considering the WDES as part of its assessment of NHS organisations.
+Discussions are taking place with the CQC, with a view to assessing the WDES as part of the well led domain, as is the situation with the NHS Workforce Race Equality Standard (WRES).

 Q. What does NHS England do with the data my organisation submits?

-The raw data submitted to NHS England through the SDCS will be returned to NHS England, which will use the data to undertake high level analysis.
-This will be included in the WDES annual reports.
+The raw data submitted via SDCS will be collected by NHS England and NHS Improvement, which will use the data to undertake high level analysis.
+This analysis will be included in the WDES 2020 Annual Report.

 Q. How does the WDES complement the NHS Constitution?